 The research grant is normally about 20 000 € per year.

-The Walter and Lisi Wahl fond grants one or two apparatus grants, maximally about 10 000 €.
+The Walter and Lisi Wahl fund grants one or two apparatus grants, maximally about 10 000 €.

 Grants can also be awarded for part-time research.

-The grantee is not allowed to have a salaried job during the time he/she lives on the stipend.
-However, performing duties such as a teaching assistant for a few hours per week is permitted, even for a salary from the department, as it can be considered as a part of the academic education.
-It must not interfere with the main task, which is working towards the PhD.
-Also, a part time salary from the department to equalize income for students with different sources for their financing is permitted.
+The grantee is not allowed to have a salaried job during the time they have the grant.
+However, performing duties such as a teaching assistant for a few hours per week is permitted, even for a salary from the department, as it can be considered a part of the academic education.
+It must not, however, interfere with the research.
+A part-time salary from the department to equalize income for students with various sources for their financing is permitted.

-A graduate student who has received a grant for several years must annually before the end of the year submit a short progress report.
-The graduate student grant is paid annually at the beginning of the year.
+A doctoral researcher who has received a grant for several years must annually before the end of the year submit a short progress report.
+The doctoral researcher grant is paid annually at the beginning of the year.
 The first instalment is paid for the period from the start of the work until the end of the year.

 A statement from the supervisor is essential for the evaluation of the application.
-To an application for a graduate student stipend must in addition to the statement of the supervisor be attached a transcript of the study records and an affirmation by the department head that the necessary infrastructure for the work is available.
+To an application for doctoral research grant, one must in addition to the statement from the supervisor attach a transcript of the study records and an affirmation by the department head that the necessary infrastructure for the work is available.
 The application must show that the doctoral work can be completed under competent supervision and guidance.

-Travel grants are awarded for participation in conferences and for visits or longer stays at universities and research institutions.
+Travel grants are mainly awarded for longer stays at universities and research institutions.
+Grants for conference trips are not prioritized.
 Support is granted for tickets, hotel or accommodation costs, conference fees and reasonable food and other expenses during the stay.
-Per Diem is not granted.